zulip/zulip/help/message-a-channel-by-email.md

-# Message a stream by email
+# Message a channel by email

 !!! tip ""